A Comprehensive Study of Jailbreak Attack versus Defense for Large Language Models: Introduction

 Several types of vulnerabilities have been identified in LLMs~\citep{owasp_llm_top10}.
 Among these, the jailbreak attack stands out as a prevalent vulnerability, where specially designed prompts are used to bypass the safety measures of LLMs, facilitating the production of harmful content.
 There has been notable research aimed at addressing jailbreak attacks.
 For example, Liu et al.~\citep{liu2023jailbreaking} investigate various mechanisms for jailbreak prompting and assess their effectiveness.
 Zou et al.~\citep{zou2023universal} apply a white-box approach combined with adversarial attacks to create jailbreak prompts.
 Additionally, Deng et al.~\citep{deng2023jailbreaker} explore using LLMs to generate jailbreak prompts in a black-box setting.
 To defend against jailbreak attacks, Robey et al.~\citep{robey2023smoothllm} proposed a method that involves randomly omitting a certain number of tokens from the input to detect malicious attempts.
 Meanwhile, Pisano et al.~\citep{pisano2023bergeron} introduced an approach that employs an auxiliary model to assist the primary model in identifying hazardous information.

 Despite the various jailbreak attack and defense methodologies, to the best of our knowledge, there remains a significant gap in the literature regarding comprehensive evaluations of how well the attack methodologies can perform against defended LLMs and how well defense mechanisms against jailbreak attacks.
+While ~\citet{mazeika2024harmbench} and~\citet{zhou2024easyjailbreak} explore various attack techniques, they did not evaluate those on defense techniques, and vice versa.

 To address this research gap, we undertake a comprehensive empirical study on jailbreak attack and defense techniques for LLMs.
 Our study is designed to answer two critical research questions.
 First, we investigate the effectiveness of various jailbreak attack approaches on different unprotected LLMs, encapsulated in the question \textbf{(RQ1: Effectiveness of Jailbreak Attacks)}.
 Second, we evaluate the effectiveness of defense strategies against these attacks on varied LLMs, posed as \textbf{(RQ2: Effectiveness of Jailbreak Defenses)}.